nebari-dev/nebari-docs/docs/docs/community/doc-contributions.md

 If you get a `command not found` error (or similar phrasing), install Node.js before continuing.

-To install node visit [nodejs.org](https://nodejs.org/en/download/) or check any of these handy tutorials for [Ubuntu](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-20-04), [Debian](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-debian-10), or [macOS](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-and-create-a-local-development-environment-on-macos).
+To install node visit [nodejs.org](https://nodejs.org/en/download/) or check any of these tutorials for [Ubuntu](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-20-04), [Debian](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-debian-10), or [macOS](https://www.digitalocean.com/community/tutorials/how-to-install-node-js-and-create-a-local-development-environment-on-macos).

 If you created an environment with `conda`, you can install Node.js with: